 Dallas Fuel’s Scott ‘Custa’ Kennedy has commented on the release of Félix ‘xQc’ Lengyel from the roster.

-On March 11th, it was announced that the Dallas Fuel had parted ways with xQc.
+, it was announced that the Dallas Fuel had parted ways with xQc.
 The announcement came in the wake of xQc’s second Overwatch League suspension.

 Dallas Fuel support player Custa was streaming at the time of the announcement, and was naturally questioned by fans on his opinion of the situation.